Engee documentation

 Correct reset signal

-Calculation of the product by channels
+Calculating the product by channels

 Calculating the current product for each column of the input signal

 If the Input processing parameter is set to Columns as channels (frame based), the block processes each input column as an independent channel.
-As shown in the following figure and equation, the output signals have the following characteristics:
+As shown in the following figure and in the equation, the output signals have the following characteristics:

 cum prod running framebased